-Using them when being broken down is no doubt the time they are used the most but I have also used them in many another scenarios.
+Using them when being broken down is no doubt the time they are used the most, but I have also used them in many other scenarios.

 For example, a trailer I was towing one time had the back tail light not working with the sun going down.

 Instead of doing a roadside fix, I was able to stick an emergency light on the back until I could get to a safe spot to troubleshoot it.